New vital records law

 The government agency or homeless service provider must submit a letter on official letterhead and a complete mail order form for the requested birth certificate.
 Birth certificates require identity documentation and proof of eligibility.
 Only one certificate provided per request.

-The government agency or homeless service provider must complete the following steps:
+The government agency or homeless service provider must submit a complete order application that includes:

 For more information, contact the Certification Services team at ContactCHS@doh.wa.gov.